 WHAT CAUSES CONJUNCTIVITIS

-Many different sources of eye irritation can cause conjunctivitis. the most common are:
+Many different sources of eye irritation can cause conjunctivitis.
+The most common ones are:

-viral infection is the most common cause of conjunctivitis.
+Viral infection is the most common cause of conjunctivitis.
 This same virus produces the familiar red and watery eyes, sore throat and runny nose of a common cold.
-Symptoms of conjunctivitis can last from one to two weeks and then will disappear on their own.
+Symptoms can last from one to two weeks and then will disappear on their own.
+This kind of conjunctivitis does not require treatment with eye drops.
 Discomfort, however, can be alleviated with warm compresses applied to the eyes.

 Bacterial infections, such as staphylococcus or streptococcus, cause a type of red eye that produces considerable amounts of pus.
 Some bacterial infections, however, are more chronic and may produce little or no discharge except for some mild crusting of the eyelashes in the morning.
 Antibiotic eye drops are typically used to treat bacterial conjunctivitis.